iyowasay/CNN_traffic_sign/README.md

 2. Layers

-My final model, which achieves around 97% validation accuracy, consist of the following layers:
+My final model, which achieves around 97% validation accuracy, consist of the following layers.
+One can also use TensorBoard to visualize your model architecture.

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|